 The academic records of all nursing students are reviewed by the College of Nursing Scholastic Standing Committee.
 This Committee is responsible for enforcing the academic policies set forth in the University Manual and the College of Nursing.
-The committee is composed of the Assistant Dean, faculty, and nursing academic advisors.
-The Associate Dean for Undergraduate Programs is an ex officio member of the Committee.
+The committee is composed of College of Nursing faculty and the Associate and Assistant Dean for Undergraduate Programs are ex officio members of the Committee.